 The Company's common stock trades on the NYSE under the symbol "CTO".
-The Company has paid dividends on a continuous basis since 1976, the year in which its initial dividends were paid.
-Aggregate annual dividends per common share, which were paid quarterly totaled \$1.52 and \$1.49 during the years ended December 31, 2023 and 2022, respectively.
+Aggregate annual dividends per common share, which were paid quarterly, totaled \$1.52 during each of the years ended December 31, 2024 and 2023.

 The level of future dividends will be subject to an ongoing review of the Company's operating results and financial position, the annual distribution requirements under the REIT provisions of the Code and, among other factors, the overall economy, with an emphasis on our local real estate markets and our capital needs.